hirayaku/Script-tools/README.md

 # Script-tools
-Script tools in bash or python, mostly for everyday entertainment usage.
+Script tools in bash or python or vimL, for dev convenience or fun!